frontenddogma/web-development-glossary/manuscript/s.md

 : → Server-Side Rendering

 Stack
 : An abstract data type that serves as a collection of elements, with the two principal operations push, which adds an element to the collection, and pop, which removes the most recently added element that was not yet removed.
-The order in which elements come off a stack gives rise to its alternative name, LIFO (last in, first out).&nbsp;[†](#w-stack)
+The order in which elements come off a stack gives rise to its alternative name, LIFO (Last In, First Out).&nbsp;[†](#w-stack)

 Stack Overflow
 : A Q&A site for professional and enthusiast programmers.
 Stack Overflow is a privately held website, the flagship site of the Stack Exchange Network, created in 2008 by Jeff Atwood and Joel Spolsky.
 The name for the website was chosen by voting.&nbsp;[†](#w-stack-overflow) ℹ︎&nbsp;[stackoverflow.com](https://stackoverflow.com/)